fastlane/fastlane/README.md

 # What's gym?

 `gym` builds and packages iOS apps for you.
+It takes care of all the heavy lifting and makes it super easy to generate a signed `ipa` file.

+`gym` is a drop-in replacement for [shenzhen](https://github.com/nomad/shenzhen), which used deprecated APIs to build your application.

 ### Before `gym`